 In the time since my initial doula training, I've taken additional trainings and certified in February of 2017 as a dual birth and postpartum doula with Doula Trainings International.

-I am a native of New Hampshire and currently live in Hampton with my six favorite guys - husband, Jeremy; our two sons; cats, Terrance and Marshall; and my rabbit, Roger.
+I am a native of New Hampshire and currently live in Dover with my six favorite guys - husband, Jeremy; our two sons; cats, Terrance and Marshall; and my rabbit, Roger.
 When I'm not assisting families at births and with the transition to parenthood, you can find me taking names at the local mini golf course, chatting with an unsuspecting victim about follicular and luteal phases and how ovulation works, or at home, feverishly picking up loose bits of carpet from the cat scratcher before my baby eats them.